A glyph is any kind of purposeful mark.

 It’s finally here!

-The first issue of Glyph.
-Magazine is available to download now (for free!).
+The second issue of Glyph.
+Magazine: The Foreign Edition is available to download now (for free!).

 Keep an eye on our socials for BTS content and info on next issues!